ViviLearns2Code/go-learn/http/README.md

     <-s.done
 }
 ```
-g. the client can send and receive data from the server like this
+ * the client can send and receive data from the server like this
 ```javascript
 var sock = new WebSocket("ws://localhost:4000/");
 sock.onmessage = function(m) { console.log("Received:", m.data); }